← Back to Articles

 • Result: Restlessness, difficulty sitting still, sleep problems

-Translation: Your ADHD child's brain is running at low idle.
-Low-intensity input (calm requests) doesn't generate enough signal to shift their attention.
-High-intensity input (yelling, urgency, novelty) does.
+The theta-beta ratio represents cortical hypoarousal—the brain running at low idle.
+Low-intensity input (calm requests) doesn't generate enough signal to shift attention through thalamic gating circuits.
+High-intensity input (yelling, urgency, novelty) does by activating locus coeruleus norepinephrine release.

 Why Yelling "Works" (In the Moment)